Skip to content

 allFire one run per missed tick, capped by max_catch_up_runs.
 Right when each tick processes a discrete slice.

-skipPretend the missed ticks never happened.
-Right for monitors and probes that just want fresh.
+skipDon’t re-run the missed ticks.
+Right for monitors and probes that just want fresh data — the gap is still recorded and alerted (see below).

-The anchor for “missed” is the timestamp of the last recorded run for the task.
-On the very first boot, the anchor is set the first time RunWisp sees the task — so a fresh install doesn’t queue up a big batch of “catch-up” runs for ticks before the daemon existed.
+“Missed” is measured from the timestamp of the task’s last recorded run.
+On the very first boot, that anchor is set the moment RunWisp first sees the task — so a fresh install won’t suddenly queue up a mountain of “catch-up” runs for ticks from before the daemon ever existed.

-catch_up = "all" on a * * * * * task and a daemon that was down for a day means a large backlog queued at startup.
-The cap exists so a long outage doesn’t bury the scheduler.
+Picture catch_up = "all" on a * * * * * task with a daemon that was down for a day — that’s a huge backlog waiting to fire at startup.
+The cap is there so one long outage can’t bury the scheduler.

 [tasks.metrics-rollup]